compsocialscience/summer-institute/festival.md

 __Speakers:__ [Andy Guess](https://politics.princeton.edu/people/andrew-m-guess) (Assistant Professor of Politics and Public Affairs at Princeton), [Eszter Hargittai](http://www.eszter.com/) (Professor of Communication and Media Research at the University of Zurich), and [Jen Pan](http://jenpan.com/) (Assistant Professor of Communication, Political Science and Sociology at Stanford University)

-__Moderator:__ [Kevin Munger](https://polisci.la.psu.edu/people/kmm7999) (Assistant Professor of Political Science and Social Data Analytics at Penn State)
+__Moderator:__ [Kevin Munger](https://polisci.la.psu.edu/people/kmm7999) (SICSS-Princeton 19; Assistant Professor of Political Science and Social Data Analytics at Penn State)

-__Description:__ We introduce the rationale  for a new peer-reviewed  scholarly  journal,  the Journal of Quantitative  Description: Digital Media.
+__Description:__ We introduce the rationale for a new peer-reviewed scholarly journal, the [Journal of Quantitative Description: Digital Media](https://journalqd.org/).
 The journal is intended to create a new venue for research on digital media and address several deficiencies in the current social science publishing landscape.
 First, descriptive research is undersupplied and undervalued.
 Second, research questions too often only reflect dominant theories and received  wisdom.
 Third, journals are constrained by unnecessary boundaries defined by discipline, geography, and length.
 Fourth, peer review is inefficient and unnecessarily burdensome for both referees and authors.
 We outline the journal’s scope and structure, which is open access, fee-free and relies on a Letter of Inquiry (LOI) model.
 Quantitative description can appeal to social scientists of all stripes and is a crucial methodology for understanding the continuing evolution of digital media and its relationship to important questions of interest to computational social scientists.

 __Open to:__ Unlimited registered participants